KittyGiraudel/site/_posts/2013-09-19-whats-up-at-browserhacks.md

 > You can still disable the tests if you want.

 This was a huge step forward but did we really need a separate page just for testing?
 It looks like *no*.
 It involved quite a bit of work but I'm glad we've made it.
-What do you guys think?
+What do you people think?

 Nothing changed in the way we test hacks though: if your browser recognize a line of code, it turns it into a lovely green.
 If you don't like seeing green lines everywhere on the home page, you can still disable the tests by unchecking the checkbox `Enable tests` at the top of the page.
 Or you could download a browser that doesn't spread green lines everywhere... :)